 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was signed into law providing numerous tax provisions and other stimulus measures, including an employee retention credit ("ERC"), which is a refundable tax credit against certain employment taxes.
 The Taxpayer Certainty and Disaster Tax Relief Act of 2020 and the American Rescue Plan Act of 2021 extended and expanded the availability of the ERC.
 The ERC is available through December 31, 2021 and is equal to 70% of qualified wages (which includes employer qualified health plan expenses) paid to employees.
+In addition, the availability of the ERC was permitted to entities that received a Paycheck Protection Loan subject to certain conditions.
 During each quarter in 2021, a maximum of \$10,000 in qualified wages for each employee is eligible for the ERC.
 Therefore, the maximum tax credit that can be claimed by an eligible employer in 2021 is \$7,000 per employee per calendar quarter.
-Section 2301(c)(2)(B) of the CARES Act permits an employer to use an alternative quarter to calculate gross receipts and the employer may determine if the decline in gross receipt test is met for a calendar quarter in 2021 by comparing its gross receipts for the immediately preceding calendar quarter with those for the corresponding calendar quarter in 2019.
-Accordingly, for the first quarter of 2021, we elected to use our gross receipts for the fourth calendar quarter of 2020 compared to our gross receipts for the fourth calendar quarter of 2019.
-As a result of our election to use an alternative quarter, we qualified for the ERC in the first and second quarters of 2021 because our gross receipts decreased by more than 20% from the first and second quarters of 2019.
-As a result of averaging 100 or fewer full-time employees in 2019, all wages paid to our employees were eligible for the ERC (rather than just wages paid to employees not providing services).
-During the six months ended June 30, 2021, we recorded an aggregate ERC benefit for the first and second quarters of 2021 in the amount of \$713,268 in other income (expense), net in our condensed consolidated statements of operations.
+Section 2301(c)(2)(B) of the CARES Act permits an employer to use an alternative quarter to calculate gross receipts and the employer may determine if the decline in gross receipts tests is met for a calendar quarter in 2021 by comparing its gross receipts for the immediately preceding calendar quarter with those for the corresponding calendar quarter in 2019.
+Accordingly, for the first quarter of 2021, we elected to use our gross receipts for the fourth calendar quarter of 2020 compared to our gross receipts for the fourth calendar quarter, we qualified for the ERC in the first, second and third quarters of 2021 because our gross receipts decreased by more than 20% from the first, second and third quarters of 2019.
+As a result of averaging 100 or fewer full-time employees in 2019, all wages paid to employees in the first, second and third quarters of 2021 were eligible for the ERC (rather than just wages paid to employees not providing services).
+During the three and nine months ended September 30, 2021, we recorded ERC benefits of \$562,253 and \$1,276,021 and, respectively in other income (expense), net in our condensed consolidated statements of operations.